 Investing in technology, no matter the size or strategy of a firm, can be a daunting task.
 Just as there’s a ton of pressure and stress involved in the final stages of closing a transaction, there’s typically a lot riding on the success (or failure) of an internal technology roll-out.
 With over 800 successful CRM implementations under our belt, the team at DealCloud and I have one major recommendation for all firms to follow: get the right people involved in the decision-making process.

-In this article, we explore the five key personalities who will play a crucial role on your “CRM Task Force,” and how involving each of them impacts both the buying process and the post-implementation outcome.
+In this article, we explore the five key personalities of team members who will play a crucial role on your “CRM Task Force,” and how involving each of them impacts both the buying process and the post-implementation outcome.
 Believe us when we say: it takes a village!

-Let’s be honest – there’s always going to be at least one person on your team who doesn’t believe that a CRM can transform the way your business is run.
-Instead of keeping them far away from the buying process, their voice and concerns should be heard.
+Let’s be honest – there’s always going to be at least one person on your team who doesn’t believe that a CRM solution can transform the way your business is run.
+Instead of keeping them far away from the buying process, include them on the team so that their voice and concerns can be heard.

 Whether they say “Our proprietary process is complicated and I doubt it can be properly represented by technology,” “We tried this once before and it failed,” or “I like the way we do things now” – it’s critical that your CRM Task Force face all doubts head-on.
 By including the skeptics in the process, you create a more productive dialogue about the feasibility and use cases for the technology, as well as the best practices for encouraging user adoption.